arpansahu/common_readme/AWS Deployment/nginx.md

 A Record	@	0.227.49.244 (public ip of ec2)	Automatic
 ```

-Note: now you will be able to see nginx running page if you open public ip of the machine
+Note: now you will be able to see nginx running page if you open the public ip of the machine

-Make Sure your EC2 security Group have this entry inbound rules
+Make Sure your EC2 security Group have these entry inbound rules

 ```
 random-hash-id	IPv4	HTTP	TCP	80	0.0.0.0/0	–